My Design Experience

 Methodologies & ways of working

-I follow specific methodologies, and within those, I follow my work process intuitively and effectively.
-I like to create automations, shortcuts, templates, and components - everything that can help me with consistency and with fast, low-pressure execution.
+I follow specific methodologies and work intuitively and effectively within them.
+I enjoy sketching and drawing to help my thinking process.
+I like to create automations, shortcuts, templates, and components - anything that helps me maintain consistency and allows for fast, low-pressure execution.

 Although my mind often jumps to solutions, I concentrate on the problem that needs solving.
 One of my favorite aspects of this field is interviewing people to understand their behaviors, cultural impacts, and empathize with their journeys and needs.
 Returning later with a solution for that user provides me with a strong sense of fulfillment.